sivalopez/FSND/projects/02_trivia_api/starter/backend/README.md

 - General:
     - Fetches a paginated list of questions in which each question is a dictionary of question, answer, category, difficulty and id.
     - Request Arguments: page
-    - Returns: An object with a list of question objects, number of total questions, current category and a dictionary of categories.
+    - Returns: An object with multiple keys with their values: categories, current_category, questions, total_questions and success.
 - Sample: `curl http://localhost:5000/questions`
 ```
 {